paxdotdev/pax/README.md

 - Agnostic "host language" means any language can be supported (Rust, TypeScript/JavaScript, C++, .NET CLR...)
 - Free and open source (MIT / Apache 2.0)

+Above all: Make the digital medium more expressive, for productivity and for art.

 ## How it works